Spectral Efficiency of Low Earth Orbit Satellite Constellations: System Model

-We assume that each satellite can provide service to multiple ground terminals by utilizing multiple spot beams.
-We exclude the scenario where a ground terminal is being served by multiple satellites.
+We assume that each satellite can provide service to multiple terminals by utilizing multiple spot beams as illustrated in Fig.~\ref{fig:sat_gs_off-axis}.
+We exclude the scenario where a terminal is being served by multiple satellites.
+In addition, we focus on single-hop satellite-terminal links.

-Let $F(\cdot)$ denote the association between the satellites and the ground terminals, i.e., ground terminal $k$ is served by satellite $F(k)$.
-Also, satellite $i$ serves the set of the ground terminals $A_i$ so that $F(j) = i$ for $j\in A_i$.
-Hence satellite $i$ controls $\abs{A_i}$ independent spot beams where $\abs{\cdot}$ is the cardinality of the set.
-In addition, $s_k\in\left\{1, \ldots, \abs{A_{F(k)}}\right\}$ denotes the serving spot beam index for terminal $k$.
-Received signals from other spot beams are treated as interference. }
+Let $F(\cdot)$ denote the association between the satellites and the terminals, i.e., terminal $k$ is served by satellite $F(k)$.
+Also, satellite $i$ serves the set of the terminals $A_i$ so that $F(j) = i$ for $j\in A_i$.
+Satellite $i$ controls $\abs{A_i}$ independent spot beams where $\abs{\cdot}$ is the cardinality of the set.
+In addition, $s_k\in\left\{1, \ldots, \abs{A_{F(k)}}\right\}$ denotes the serving spot beam index for ground terminal $k$.
+Received signals from other spot beams are treated as interference.
+As a baseline, we consider the association rule that minimizes the total squared link distance between the associated satellite-terminal pairs (see \cite{2020_Yastrebova_TheoreticalandSimulationBasedAnalysis, 2020_Okati_DLCoverageandRateNAnalysis, 2022_Okati_NonHomeg}).